Singapore to deploy second RSAF evacuation flight to Saudi Arabia

 MFA has contacted Singaporeans who had registered their interest with more details.

-The tanker deployed to Riyadh touched down at Changi Airport early on Wednesday, carrying 218 Singaporeans and their dependents.
+The aircraft deployed to Riyadh touched down at Changi Airport early on Wednesday, carrying 218 Singaporeans and their dependents.

 This was the first military aircraft Singapore sent to the Middle East for evacuations since the US and Israel struck Iran, sparking a war that prompted many countries in the region to close their airspace.